3R3BOS/ComfyUI-Image_Comparer_Slider/README.md

 <br>

 **The essential toolkit to master control and visualization in your ComfyUI workflows.**
-Created to simplify complex interactions, this **evolving suite** brings professional "Human-in-the-Loop" tools and clear visualization to your generation process.
+Created to simplify complex interactions, this **evolving suite** brings professional "Human-in-the-Loop" tools and zero-latency visualization to your generation process.

 [Installation](#installation) — [Report Bug](https://github.com/3R3BOS/ComfyUI-3R3BOS-Pack/issues)